 - Employees a specific, tangible moment/event/action to try and avoid during operations;

-- Employees an opportunity to react quicker should they recognize a risk event as it unfolds in operations;
+- Employees an opportunity to react quickly should they recognize a risk event as it unfolds in operations;

 - Managers a reference point for defining proactive risk management activities and reactive risk management activities; and

-The other reason Risk Events are important is because they can be used in any number of risk management activities, such as:
+The other reason Risk Events are important is that they can be used in any number of risk management activities, such as: